 The Ontario government will be spending scarce health-care dollars on creating more bureaucracy, which results in less funding going towards front-line care.

-Ontario’s doctors do not believe these changes are in the best interest of our patients and have been calling on the government to make changes to Bill 41 before it passes.
-To date, the government has ignored our concerns and chosen not to consult meaningfully with doctors who are providing patient care on the front lines.
+Ontario’s doctors do not believe these changes were made in the best interest of our patients.
+To date, the government continues to ignore our concerns and chosen not to consult meaningfully with doctors who are providing patient care on the front lines.
 This is why it is so important that you add your voice to Ontario’s 29,000 doctors who want to see patients get access to the care they need.

 Thank you for your support!